hafizfurqan/Windows-Scripts/README.md

-# Windows-Version
+# Windows-Scripts
-Small batch script to displays Windows using combination of ver and other commands
+Small batch scripts for windows that made life a little easier Here are some of the scripts I use.